What Is Growth Hacking: An Actionable Guide

 Dropbox saw a 60% increase in the number of signups when it offered its users 500MB additional storage for free whenever they referred someone to Dropbox.
 The person being referred also gets additional space giving them a reason to prefer using that link rather than signing up on their own.

-They also offered extra storage space when the user shares Dropbox via social media.
-Here, each new user cost Dropbox only 500 MB of disk storage space and no costs for advertising.
-Moreover, as the storage space of each user increased, it became lesser and lesser likely that they will give it up and go to some other platform.
+They also offered extra storage space when the user shared Dropbox via social media.
+Here, each new user cost Dropbox only 500 MB of disk storage space and no advertising costs.
+Moreover, as each user’s storage space increased, it became less likely that they would give it up and go to some other platform.

 Hotmail